bruno1030/travelapp_frontend/README.md

 Comands to run directly in iPhone emulator:

+On macOs search, search for Simulator

+Open it

+Go to VSCode

 flutter devices

-flutter run -d < ID of the device >
+flutter run -d < ID of the iphone device >

 ## ##############################